Ume: Japan’s Most Beautiful Early Spring Blossoms

-Luckily, however, for the general population this meant that plum trees were more likely to be planted in public spaces instead of in the gardens of the rich, so plum trees became more widespread that they had once been in Japan.
+Luckily, however, for the general population, this meant that plum trees were more likely to be planted in public spaces instead of in the gardens of the rich, so plum trees became more widespread than they had once been in Japan.

 Plum or sakura blossoms?
 Spot the differences

-In a few weeks from now on your social media feeds are likely to get flooded by beautiful photos of pink and white flowers with hashtags #sakura, only to be confronted by the well-versed who’ll say that no, we’re not quite there: it’s still the plums.
-It happens every year, but you can’t help it — they are both spring flowers sharing the same colors and looking quite alike.
+These first few weeks into February your social media feeds are likely to flood with beautiful photos of pink and white flowers with hashtags #sakura, only to be confronted by the well-versed who’ll say that no, we’re not quite there: it’s still the plums.
+It happens every year, but you can’t help it—they are both spring flowers sharing the same colors and looking quite alike.
 But to spare you the embarrassment of posting fake news, here’s how you can easily differentiate plum from cherry blossoms.

 Plum trees have throughout history been associated with the arrival of spring and good fortune.

-And finally, the colors of plum trees are different from the sakura’s.
-Plum blossoms come in a wider range of pinks — they can literally be of any color from white with a faintly pink tinge, to deep, almost an electric fuchsia.
+And finally, the colors of plum trees are different from the sakura.
+Plum blossoms come in a wider range of pinks—they can literally be of any color from white with a faintly pink tinge, to deep, almost electric fuchsia.

 Where to enjoy them in Tokyo?